tenstorrent/tt-metal/README.md

 sudo -E python3 setup_hugepages.py enable && sudo -E python3 setup_hugepages.py check
 ```

-4. You must now also install and mount WekaFS.
-Note that this is only available on Tenstorrent cloud machines.
-The instructions are on this [page](https://github.com/tenstorrent-metal/metal-internal-workflows/wiki/Installing-Metal-development-dependencies-on-a-TT-Cloud-VM), which are only available to those who have access to the Tenstorrent cloud.

 **NOTE**: You may have to repeat the hugepages steps upon every reboot, depending on your system and other services that use hugepages.

-5. If you are a developer, you should also go through the [section](#installing-developer-dependencies) on developer dependencies, in addition to accelerator-level dependencies.
+4. If you are a developer, you should also go through the [section](#installing-developer-dependencies) on developer dependencies, in addition to accelerator-level dependencies.

 ### Step 4.
 Installing developer dependencies